fbpx

 School & Daycare

 Our CFSmart education program is a free resource for teachers and educators to improve understanding of CF in an education setting.
-It includes free e-Learning modules for teachers/educators as well as downloadable resources.
+It includes free e-Learning modules as well as downloadable resources.
 Our Education Coordinator can work with parents to develop a CF Action Plan with detailed information about the individual needs of your child at school or daycare.
-We are able to provide further support to the school/daycare if required.
+We can also provide face-to-face education to the school/daycare if required.

 School Resources